-After a 3.75-hour drive, we arrive at the Vallnord ski resort.
 The Cataperdis peak (2806m) is our goal for the first day.
 It takes us three hours to reach the top and come back down again, so not too long.
-It is climb to gauge your level of fitness, and also a taster of the beauty and peace of Andorra’s mountains.
+It is a climb to gauge your level of fitness, and also a taster of the beauty and peace of Andorra’s mountains.

 This peak is between France and Andorra.
 From the summit, breath-taking views of Tristaina, Font Blanca and Pica d’Estats peaks, as well as of the lonely Angonella lakes.
 Wonderful that such an easy peak can be so rewarding.

-Then, we drive to the Sorteny Natural Park, where we park the van.
-After a 30-minute walk we reach the Sorteny mountain hut, where we will spend three nights.
+Then, we drive to the hotel in El Serrat, where we will spend three nights.

 This is a circular hike; it takes us about 7.5 hours (including breaks) to walk 11 km, and the elevation gain is 1050 m.